isomerpages/govtech-dsa/_nominate/Eligibility.md

     font-weight: 700;
 }
 </style>
-<h4>Nominations for the Best Usability and Most Popular Informational Website (industry) awards are now open!
+<h4>Nominations for the Best Usability (Industry) and Most Popular Informational Website (Industry) awards are now open!
 Refer to the following information to nominate your website.</h4>
-<p>For government agencies who would like to nominate their websites for the Best Usability award, you may do so by submitting it through the <strong>Government nomination form sent via GovTech DigitalGov.</strong></p>
+<p>For government agencies who would like to nominate their websites for the Best Usability (Government) award, you may do so by submitting it through the <strong>Government nomination form sent via GovTech DigitalGov.</strong></p>
 <hr>
 <h3>Eligibility</h3>
-To enter the Best Usability and Most Popular Informational Website awards, the nominated websites will need to adhere to the following criteria:
+To enter the Best Usability (Industry) and Most Popular Informational Website (Industry) awards, the nominated websites will need to adhere to the following criteria:
 <p><strong style="color:#B41E8E;">Singapore Domain</strong><br>
   Only websites that end with .sg domain (including redirected sites) qualify. </p>
 <p><strong style="color:#B41E8E;">Public Access</strong><br>